harphub/Rgrib2/README.md

 #Rgrib2
 ### a R package to decode and encode GRIB data

-This R package is an api to the *grib_api* library developed by ECMWF, with several functionalities added.
+This R package is an api to the *eccodes* library developed by ECMWF, with several functionalities added.

 The data fields are coded as matrices with attributes to describe projection and grid specifications.